Ukraine president: Nobody explained to me why US military aid was delayed

 UKRAINE PRESIDENT, IN MEETING WITH TRUMP, SAYS 'NOBODY PUSHED ME' TO PROBE BIDEN

 Trump has been dismissive of claims he tried to use the frozen military aid as leverage, calling his call with Zelensky "perfect" and a "no-pressure" conversation.
-He has written off the Democrats' impeachment probe "another witch hunt."
+He has written off the Democrats' impeachment probe as "another witch hunt."

 A transcript of the Trump-Zelensky call was released last month.
 It shows that while Trump sought a Ukrainian probe into the Biden family, he did not explicitly connect the aid to that effort.